rocket-monkey/3d-howto/docs/CharacterWorkflow.md

 ## 4. Setup the "Locomotion" (MotionBuilder)

 To make the mixamo animations usable with our workflow, we have to "convert" them into a MotionBuilder (MB) project file.
-We can do this by import the reference character of mixamo, defining the skeleton for it and baking all the mixamo original animations directly to this model.
-After we have saved this into a MB file, we can use this particular file afterwards as our "Locomotion" to import all of those animations into _any_ MB model we want to work with.
+Well it's again just an .fbx file but with much more meta-data in it.
+We can achieve this by importing the reference character of mixamo, defining the skeleton for it and baking all the mixamo original animations directly to this model.
+After we have saved this into an .fbx file, we can use this particular file afterwards as our "Locomotion" to import all of those animations into _any_ character model we want to work with in MotionBuilder.

 [Setup Locomotion in MotionBuilder](LocomotionMB.md)